kojof/udacity-azure-devops-web-server-deploy/README.md

 ### Output
-An example of the output from the preceding commands is as [follows]: (https://github.com/kojof/udacity-azure-devops-web-server-deploy/blob/develop/Packer%20Template%20Output.png)
+An example of the output from the preceding commands is as [follows:] (https://github.com/kojof/udacity-azure-devops-web-server-deploy/blob/develop/Packer%20Template%20Output.png)